kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 You can now easily configure what to dump when testing.

-Notice though, that when you use the `Include` or `AddFilter` functionality, you are exluding yourself from failing tests when your business data is extended.
+Notice though, that when you use the `Include` or `AddFilter` functionality, you are excluding yourself from failing tests when your business data is extended.
 So use it with care.